 Our fourth cohort saw 149 participants complete the summer residential across three colleges in Oxford, as we gained a third host partner in Jesus college.

-We are now a team of three full-time staff working to deliver our mission, becoming a national charity, working to make universities representative and open to all with academic potential, regardless of their background.
+We are now a team of four full-time staff working to deliver our mission, becoming a national charity, working to make universities representative and open to all with academic potential, regardless of their background.

 Send us your details.
 We’ll sign you up to our newsletter and keep you up to date with the latest Universify news.